eraybasar/pesdk-docs/_guides/html5/v5/introduction/demos.md

 ## Example Integrations

-Checkout our GitHub Repositories [here](https://github.com/imgly/) for up to date example integrations of our HTML and Native SDKs.
+Checkout our GitHub Repositories [here](https://github.com/imgly/) for up to date example integrations of our HTML and native SDKs.
 All example intergrations repositories are tagged with the suffix `-demo`.
 In general these examples are a good starting place to:

  * Quickly test out our SDK without the need to write code